 Your automatic transmission has a shift lock system to minimize the possibility of incorrect operation.
-This means you can only shift out of "P" position when the brake pedal is depressed (with the ignition switch in "ON" position and the lock release button depressed).
+This means you can only shift out of "P" position when the brake pedal is depressed (with the ignition switch in "ON" position, and the lock release button on the floor shift type transmission depressed or the selector lever on the column shift type transmission pulled toward you).

-(a) Normal Driving
+(a) Normal driving

-1. Start the engine as instructed in "How to start the engine" in Part 3.
-The transmission must be in "P" or "N".

-2. With your foot holding down the brake pedal, shift the selector lever to "D".
+- Start the engine as instructed in "How to start the engine" in Part 3.
+The transmission must be in "P" or "N". - 2.
+With your foot holding down the brake pedal, shift the selector lever to "D".